 Here is a detailed instruction list of what you and your speakers need to do to speak seamlessly at the event.

 Getting speakers set up

-- Send them a link to register for the event (you’ll probably be using a private link with a comped ticket) or you can register them for the event with their login details.
+- Send them a link to register for the event (we suggest using a "Hidden Ticket" at a free or reduced price for paid events).

-- Add the speaker under the Speakers tab in your event dashboard.
+- Once they are registered, add the speaker under the Speakers tab in your event dashboard.
 Type their name in the box and if they are registered for the event, their name will come up.
 If they aren't registered, prompt them to do so!

 - Add the speaker to your event schedule under the Schedule tab.
 Create their segment (probably on Stage) and select them as the speaker by checking the box with their name.

 - They will now show up on your Registration page, Schedule, and Reception Page if you have them on the Schedule as a Speaker.

-- If you can, do a test run with the speaker using a dummy event.
-You can duplicate the real event easily by clicking the three dot menu and selecting Copy.
+- If you can, do a test run with the speaker using a test event.
+You can duplicate the real event easily by clicking the three dot menu and selecting "Duplicate".
 The speaker will have to be registered for this event and the main event.

 - Send the Backstage link (under Stage tab in your event dashboard) to the speaker and meet them there to rehearse.